DataDog/hiring-engineers/answers.md

 We had already gone through the costly exercises of adding electric capacity to our server room and, subsequently, adding cooling capacity-- which included not just HVAC parts and technicians but a crane operator (to put the equipment on the roof!) and the all the safety permits, inspectors, and signoffs that go along with that.
+Virtualization gave us the ability to support 2x, 3x, 4x as many environments within the physical limits of electricity, cooling capacity, and floorspace.

+Subsequently I spoke to many of my firms client's about virtualization.
+I saw it means various things to various stakeholders.
+The value I'd seen at my own company was from the POV of a VP Engineering, CIO, or other executive.
+From the perspective of a software development manager, the perspective was "How *long* does it take to get a new environment ready?"
+One customer told me that the big IT firms his employer used all quoted 3 days to configure a new system-- and that was after the months it can take to get the hardware ordered, shipped, and unboxed.
+With virtualization that wait time-- and the direct and indirect costs of it-- could be reduced to hours.

+Now, with good automation tools atop virtualization, new environments can be titled up in minutes.
+The future is awesome.

 ### The Dogpatch
 The Dogpatch is a neighborhood in San Francisco, south of Giants Stadium.
 It's a newly hip area that tech firms have been moving to in recent years.